 Years of Experience

-Five to nine years of work experience seem to result in median wages of about $18.65 per hour.
-Overall, the greater share of HCR ManorCare folks have one to four years of experience and earn an average around $18.15 per hour.
+Those who have five to nine years of work experience see average pay of $17.54 per hour.
+Overall, the greater share of HCR ManorCare folks have one to four years of experience and earn an average approximately $20.14 per hour.